rOpenGov/sweidnumbr/inst/doc/sweidnumbr.md

 ```
 ## [1] Aktiebolag
 ## [2] Stat, landsting, kommuner, församlingar
-## [3] Ideella föreningar och stiftelser
+## [3] Aktiebolag
-## 3 Levels: Aktiebolag ...
-Stat, landsting, kommuner, församlingar
+## Levels: Aktiebolag Stat, landsting, kommuner, församlingar
 ```

 ## <a name="licens"></a>Licensing and Citations

-This work can be freely used, modified and distributed under the open license specified in the [DESCRIPTION file](https://github.com/MansMeg/sweidnumbr/blob/master/DESCRIPTION).
+This work can be freely used, modified and distributed under the open license specified in the [DESCRIPTION file](https://github.com/rOpenGov/sweidnumbr/blob/master/DESCRIPTION).

 Kindly cite the work as follows